Solo 401(k): Understanding self-employed retirement plans

 To open and contribute to a solo 401(k), you’ll have to meet two criteria:

-• You have self-employment income
+- You have self-employment income

 Solo 401(k) contribution limits

-When discussing the solo 401(k) contribution limits, it’s important to break down the three categories of contributions: total contributions, elective deferrals, and employer nonelective contributions.
+When discussing the solo 401(k) contribution limits, it’s important to break down the three categories of contributions: Total contributions, elective deferrals, and employer nonelective contributions.

-In 2024, the maximum amount that can be contributed to an individual’s 401(k) account is $69,000, up from $66,000 in 2023.2 Here’s how those contributions break down:
+In 2024, the maximum amount that can be contributed to an individual’s 401(k) account is $69,000.2 Here’s how those contributions break down:

-• Elective deferrals: As an employee, a self-employed individual can contribute the lesser of 100% of their earned income or the maximum contribution limit which, in 2024, is $23,000, up from $22,500 in 2023.
+- Elective deferrals.
+As an employee, a self-employed individual can contribute the lesser of 100% of their earned income or the maximum contribution limit, which is $23,000 for 2024..

-• Employer nonelective contributions: As a business owner, you may also make employer contributions to your solo 401(k) plan.
+- Employer nonelective contributions.
+As a business owner, you may also make employer contributions to your solo 401(k) plan.
 Your business can contribute up to 25% of your compensation.
 Your compensation is considered your net earnings minus one-half of your self-employment tax and your employee elective deferrals.
 The maximum compensation for the purpose of employer nonelective contributions is $345,000 in 2024.

-Read more: What is the 401(k) contribution deadline?
+Read more: What are the 401(k) contribution limits for 2024 and 2025?

 Solo 401(k) taxes